 - US meat workers are three times more likely to suffer serious injury than the average American worker.
 Amputations, fractured fingers, second-degree burns and head trauma are among these serious injuries, according to data seen by the Guardian and the Bureau of Investigative Journalism.

 - If U.S. farmers took all the land currently devoted to raising animals and used it to grow plants instead, they could feed more than twice as many people as they do now.
+Hunger could be eliminated.

 - We have no nutritional or biological need for animal products, according to the American Dietetic Association.
 In fact, an animal-based diet is associated with higher rates of heart disease and cancers, hiking healthcare costs even higher in a city where 256,000 residents cannot afford insurance.

 - Residents and businesses in both large cities and small towns — and across all ethnic backgrounds — overwhelmingly oppose slaughterhouses for these and other reasons.
 In one survey, 49% of US adults support a ban on factory farming and 47% support a ban on slaughterhouses.

 For society at large, the slaughter and consumption of animals desensitizes us to those victims to the point that we don’t even recognize them as victims.
 In other words, slaughterhouses cultivate our apathy — the source of our darker natures, while it blocks our empathy — the source of our better natures.
 As Leo Tolstoy famously wrote over one hundred years ago, “As long as there are slaughterhouses, there will be battlefields.”